 top of page

-See What We're About
+Discover What We’re About

 The annual Mary O'Connor Palliative and Hospice Care Conference in Calgary, Alberta brings the heart of the palliative and end of life care community together to strengthen collaboration and gain new knowledge.